operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/testing.md

 ## Local Test Environment

-If running tests locally, access to a Kubernetes cluster of server version v1.11.3 or higher is required.
+If running tests locally, access to a Kubernetes cluster of a [compatible version][k8s-version-compat] is required.
 These tests require `KUBECONFIG` be set or kubeconfig file be present in a default location like `$HOME/.kube/config`.

 You will also need to set up an `envtest` environment for cluster tests.
 Follow [this doc][envtest-setup]